Data valuation

 Data valuation is a discipline in the fields of accounting and information economics.
 It is concerned with methods to calculate the value of data collected, stored, analyzed and traded by organizations.
-This valuation depends on the type, reliability and field of data.
+This type valuation depends on the ownership, reliance, uniqueness, scarcity, type, reliability and field of data.

 History

 In the 21st century, exponential increases in computing power and data storage capabilities (in line with Moore's law) have led to a proliferation of big data, machine learning and other data analysis techniques.
 Businesses increasingly adapt these techniques and technologies to pursue data-driven strategies to create new business models.
 Traditional accounting techniques used to value organizations were developed in an era before high-volume data capture and analysis became widespread and focused on tangible assets (machinery, equipment, capital, property, materials etc.), ignoring data assets.
 As a result, accounting calculations often ignore data and leave its value off organizations' balance sheets.
 Notably, in the wake of the 9/11 attacks on the World Trade Center in 2001, a number of businesses lost significant amounts of data.
 They filed claims with their insurance companies for the value of information that was destroyed, but the insurance companies denied the claims, arguing that information did not count as property and therefore was not covered by their policies.

 A number of organizations and individuals began noticing this and then publishing on the topic of data valuation.
 Doug Laney, vice president and analyst at Gartner, conducted research on Wall Street valued companies, which found that companies that had become information-centric, treating data as an asset, often had market-to-book values two to three times higher than the norm.
 On the topic, Laney commented: "Even as we are in the midst of the Information Age, information simply is not valued by those in the valuation business.
 However, we believe that, over the next several years, those in the business of valuing corporate investments, including equity analysts, will be compelled to consider a company's wealth of information in properly valuing the company itself."
 In the latter part of the 2010s, the list of most valuable firms in the world (a list traditionally dominated by oil and energy companies) was dominated by data firms – Microsoft, Alphabet, Apple, Amazon and Facebook.